EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/batch-container-app.md

         ```

     * If a value has spaces then, if using Apptainer, enclose the value in double-quotes.
 If using Podman, do not enclose the value in double-quotes.
+    * Environment variable values can be references to environment variables (e.g., `${...}`) and will be evaluated on the back-end (whether defined as-is or in single or double quotes.) prior to being passed into the container.

 * **Container-specific command-line arguments**: Container-specific command-line arguments to be passed to the container when it is run.
 For example: